logo jabes

 Searching for crisp-dm challenges and data science.

-The crisp-dm proces is felt problematic: 👓 fail crisp-dm -1- or fail crisp-dm -2- .
-Missing or neglected or otherwise going bad are the connections to business and ICT.
+The crisp-dm proces is problematic: fail crisp-dm -1- or fail crisp-dm -2- .

 The Microsoft approach